-Both of these drugs are selective estrogen receptor modulators (or SERMs).
+Both of these drugs are selective estrogen receptor modulators (SERMs).
 This means that they act against (or block) estrogen (a female hormone) in some tissues of the body, but act like estrogen in others.
 Estrogen can fuel the growth of breast cancer cells.
 Both of these drugs block estrogen in breast cells, which is why they can be useful in lowering breast cancer risk.

-Although a medicine that cuts your risk by more than a third (or 38%) sounds like it must be a good thing, what it would really mean for you depends on how high your risk is in the first place (your baseline risk).
+Although a medicine that cuts your risk by about 40% sounds like it must be a good thing, what it means for you depends on how high your risk is in the first place (your baseline risk).

-Since the change in absolute risk depends on your baseline risk, you would benefit less if you had a lower baseline risk, and you would benefit more if your risk was higher.
-If you had a baseline risk of only 1.7% (which is what was needed to be in some of the studies of these drugs), the 38% change in relative risk would mean that your risk would go down to 1.05%.
-This means a 0.65% change in absolute risk.
+Since the change in your overall risk depends on your baseline risk, you would benefit less if you had a lower baseline risk, and you would benefit more if your risk was higher.
+If you had a baseline risk of only 1.7% in the next 5 years (which is what many expert groups use as a cutoff point for being at 'increased risk'), a 40% change would mean that your risk would go down by less than 1% overall (to about 1%) in the next 5 years.

 Your doctor can estimate your breast cancer risk based on factors like your age, medical history, and family history.
 This can help you see how much benefit you might get from taking one of these drugs.

 The most common side effects of these drugs are symptoms of menopause.
 These include hot flashes and night sweats.
 Tamoxifen can also cause vaginal dryness and vaginal discharge.
-Pre-menopausal women taking tamoxifen can experience menstrual changes.
+Pre-menopausal women taking tamoxifen can have menstrual changes.
 Menstrual periods can become irregular or even stop.
 Although periods often start again after the drug is stopped, they don’t always, and some women go into menopause.
 This is more likely in women who were close to menopause when they started taking the drug.

-Other more serious side effects are rare.
+Other, more serious side effects are rare.
 These include serious blood clots and cancer of the uterus.

 If you have had a hysterectomy (surgery to remove the uterus), you are not at risk for endometrial cancer or uterine sarcoma and do not have to worry about these cancers.

 King MC, Wieand S, Hale K, et al. Tamoxifen and breast cancer incidence among women with inherited mutations in BRCA1 and BRCA2: National Surgical Adjuvant Breast and Bowel Project (NSABP-P1) Breast Cancer Prevention Trial.
 JAMA.
-2001;286(18):2251-6.
+2001;286(18):2251-2256.